abhishekrana/Tensorflow_TFRecords_Estimator_Pipeline/README.md

 # Tensorflow_TFRecords_Estimator_Pipeline
 A pipeline/template for
-- Converting dataset in TFRecords
+- Converting dataset to TFRecords.
-- Training and evaluating multi-calss image classifier using custom tensorflow estimator
+- Training and evaluating multi-class image classifier using custom tensorflow estimator.

 ## Requirements
 Tensorflow >= 1.4.0